The Harisson family name is linked to the ancient Anglo-Saxon

 1590-1669), an English politician who sat in the House of Commons variously between 1640 and 1669, supporter of the Royalist side in the English Civil War; John Harrison (1579-1656), a prominent inhabitant of Leeds in Yorkshire

-, in the...
-Another 77 words (6 lines of text) are included under the topic Early Harisson Notables in all our PDF Extended History products and printed products wherever possible.
+, in the 16th and 17th century, variously as one of the early woollen cloth merchants...
+Another 64 words (5 lines of text) are included under the topic Early Harisson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Harisson family to Ireland